 Cash - The Bank balances are insured up to \$250 thousand in the aggregate by the Federal Deposit Insurance Corporation ("FDIC") for each bank in which funds are deposited.
-Restricted cash represents Mansion tax of \$58 and Internet Tax of \$85 received from the State of New York for capital programs for the MTA Bridges and Tunnels Central Business District Tolling Program (CBDTP) and \$106 received by the MTA from the State of New York City for the Subway Action Plan.
+As of December 31, 2020, restricted cash represents \$244 received by the MTA from the State of New York and New York City for the Subway Action Plan.

-Cash, including deposits in transit, consists of the following at December 31, 2019 and 2018 (in millions):
+Cash, including deposits in transit, consists of the following at December 31, 2020 and 2019 (in millions):